Preview

 A. D. Kaprin

-P. Lumumba Рeoples Friendship University of Russia, Moscow, Russian Federation; National Medical Research Radiological Centre of the Russian Federation, Obninsk, Russian Federation; P. Herzen Moscow Oncology Research Institute, a Branch of National Medical Research Radiological Centre of the Russian Federation, Moscow, Russian Federation
+P. Lumumba Peoples’ Friendship University of Russia; National Medical Research Radiological Centre; P. Herzen Moscow Oncology Research Institute, a Branch of National Medical Research Radiological Centre

 Russian Federation

-PhD, MD (Medicine), Professor, Full Member, Russian Academy of Sciences, General Director, National Medical Research Radiological Center of the Russian Federation, Obninsk; Director, P. Herzen Moscow Oncology Research Institute, a Branch of National Medical Research Radiological Centre of the Russian Federation, Moscow; Head, V. Kharchenko Department of Oncology and Radiology, P. Lumumba Рeoples
+PhD, MD (Medicine), Professor, Full Member, RAS, General Director, National Medical Research Radiological Center; Head, V. Kharchenko Department of Oncology and Radiology, Medical Institute, P. Lumumba РFUR; Director, P. Herzen Moscow Oncology Research Institute, a Branch of National Medical Research Radiological Centre.

 References